 Mapping resilient communities project

-Originally funded in 2015 by $220,000 from the U.S. Army Construction Engineering Research Laboratory (CERL), the team brought together by iSEE used a “capability approach” to explain what residents can do — or be — after such a stressor occurs.
+Originally funded in 2015 by $220,000 from the U.S. Army Construction Engineering Research Laboratory (CERL), the team brought together by iSEE uses a “capability approach” to explain what residents can do — or be — after such a stressor occurs.

 In Lead Investigator Paolo Gardoni’s words: “Evidence from several case studies shows that the socioeconomic status of a community influences how it is impacted.
 The focus of this project is to predict measures of impact of future events.
 We will use an extensive database and additional modeling to predict the extent of the impact of such an event — as well as the length of recovery, or resilience of the affected community or ecosystem.”

-The team built sophisticated mathematical models to understand the vulnerability of complex interdependent infrastructure systems — such as water pipelines, roadways, power grids, and communication networks — that are closely attached to communities.
+The team has built sophisticated mathematical models to understand the vulnerability of complex interdependent infrastructure systems — such as water pipelines, roadways, power grids, and communication networks — that are closely attached to communities.

 “Particular focus will be on capturing deterministic and random propagation of cascading disruptions — such as water shortage caused by electricity outage and pump failures — and the collective impacts to residents,” Co-Investigator Yanfeng Ouyang said.
 The research also explored ways to mitigate such vulnerability through more robust pre-disaster design and more effective emergency responses.

 In April 2016, the U.S. Army Construction Engineering Research Laboratory (CERL) awarded PI Yanfeng Ouyang and co-PIs Paolo Gardoni and Colleen Murphy an additional year of funding to continue their research into the resiliency of communities during times of manmade or natural extreme events.

 In addition, the team received direct funding for four graduate students to assist in the project.

 iSEE, which helped form the team and gain the initial CERL grant, also assisted in applying for this extended federal grant.

 Faculty PIs and co-PIs

 - Paolo Gardoni, PI, Associate Professor of Civil and Environmental Engineering (CEE).
 His faculty page.
 His Creating a Multi-hazard Approach to Engineering (MAE) Center page.

 - Yanfeng Ouyang, Associate Professor of CEE.
 His faculty page.
 His research page.